jensdietrich/yamf-remark/README.md

     --provenance <pro> a file where results will be written to in JSON format with additional provenance information (optional)
+    --scalingfactor  <sca> a positive number by which all marks are multiplied (optional, default is 1)
 ```

 ## Structure Of Input Files